9am - 5pm Mon-Fri / 9am - 12pm Sat

 Buyers and Sellers are worried about how the current measures to prevent the spread of COVID-19 are affecting their transaction.
 There is no need to pull out of transactions.

-Following an further update from the Government on the 21st May, property viewings, removals and house moves can now go ahead.
-Whilst parties must remain in compliance with social distancing and practices may need to be altered to reduce contact, this allows the property market to resume.
+Property viewings, removals and house moves can continue under current restrictions.
+Parties must remain in compliance with social distancing and any localised restrictions.
 Our conveyancing team continue to work on your matter, doing all that they can to get you to the stage of exchange of contracts and completion.

 Whether you have ongoing family law proceedings or are wishing to seek initial legal advice, we appreciate the current circumstances can give rise to extra stress.
 Our family team are still here to offer advice and support as we appreciate these matters can be urgent, potentially even more so in times of crisis.
 Often matters can be dealt with without court hearings.
-If a court hearing is necessary the courts are currently working on the basis of remote hearings where possible, or adjourning hearings.
+If a court hearing is necessary the courts are currently working on the basis of remote hearings where possible, though some face-to-face hearings are now being held.
 We have the capability of undertaking video and telephone hearings.
 The situation will continue to change and so it is worth checking with us.

-Life continues and disputes and issues will arise even during lockdown.
+Life continues and disputes and issues will arise even under Coronavirus restrictions.
 Our team are here to help with matters both new and ongoing.
 Often matters do not require a court application.
 However where they do, matters will progress with hearings now to take place remotely where possible, using audio or video technology.
 Urgent matters are being prioritised and as a result other matters may be adjourned.